mLoDar/Kahoofection/README.md

 <br>

-- With this feature every public Kahoot game without 2FA can be flooded.
+- With this feature every public Kahoot-Game without 2FA can be flooded.
 - First the game pin needs to be entered, after that the amount of bots and a name for them.
 - Bots should typically join within ~5-10 seconds.
 - Currently there is no feedback for single bots if they joined.
 This might be added in the future.